 Knowing the average costs of car maintenance can help you save for future repairs.
-According to a 2017 AAA cost of ownership study, the average cost for maintaining a new car is $1,186.
+According to a 2017 AAA cost of ownership study, the average cost for maintaining a new car is $1,186 per year.

 That number factors in the recommended maintenance for your car, including tire replacement and extended warranty costs.
 According to this average, you should plan roughly $100 per month for maintenance.